yuanqing/create-figma-plugin/packages/website/docs/recipes.md

 ## Configuring relaunch buttons

-*This is applicable to Figma plugins only.*
+*Relaunch buttons are applicable to Figma plugins only.*

 [Relaunch buttons](https://figma.com/plugin-docs/api/properties/nodes-setrelaunchdata/) are configured on the [**`"relaunchButtons"`**](#relaunchbuttons) key under **`"figma-plugin"`**: